William Sutherland

 Sketchup 3D

-by @last software and now (Feb 2008) in v6 part of the Google empire, is famous for it's easy to use 3D sketching tools.
-Cross platform (Mac and PC) and free for the basic version, with the Pro version relatively inexpensive.
+by @last software until recently part of the Google empire, is famous for it's easy to use 3D sketching tools.
+Cross platform (Mac and PC) and free for the basic version, with the Pro version relatively inexpensive (the pro version features a good Digital Terrain Modeller (DTM) called the Sandbox).
 Excellent free online tutorials, it is not really a CAD system, but within it's limitations it has proved very popular.

 Caddie, Spirit, Arcon, Turbocad, Powercad are available as well as many other packages (see Stefan's list at the top of this section).